Pramad712/Multiplayer-Chess-Game/README.md

 # Multiplayer Chess Program

 # Dependencies
+Note: Latest versions at the time of creation

 • Python 3.9.5

 • Chess Module 1.6.1 for finding legal moves, and win detection